dgraph-io/dgraph/wiki/content/query-language/index.md

 Dgraph supports UTF-8 strings.

-For a string valued edge `edge`, the syntax
+In a query, for a string valued edge `edge`, the syntax
 ```
 edge@lang1:...:langN
 ```
-specifies the preference order for returned languages with the following rules:
+specifies the preference order for returned languages, with the following rules.

-* at most one result will be returned
+* At most one result will be returned.
-* if results exists in the preferred languages, the left most (in the preference list) of these is returned
+* The preference list is considered left to right: if a value in given language is not found, the next language from the list is considered.
-* if no result exists in the preferred languages
+* If there are no values in any of the specified languages, no value is returned.
-  - a result without a language tag is returned, if it exists, or
-  - some language tagged result is returned if one exists, and no untagged result exists, or
-  - the edge has no matching result otherwise.
+* A final `.` means that the a value without a specified language is returned or if there is no value without language, a value in ''some'' language is returned.

+For example:

+- `name`   => Look for an untagged string; return nothing if no untagged value exits.
+- `name@.` => Look for an untagged string, then any language.
+- `name@en` => Look for `en` tagged string; return nothing if no `en` tagged string exists.
+- `name@en:.` => Look for `en`, then untagged, then any language.
+- `name@en:pl` => Look for `en`, then `pl`, otherwise nothing.
+- `name@en:pl:.` => Look for `en`, then `pl`, then untagged, then any language.

-In functions, a preference list is not allowed.
+{{% notice "note" %}}In functions, a preference list is not allowed.
 A string edge without a language tag means apply function to all languages, while a single language tag means apply to only the given language.
+Language lists and `.` notation is not supported.{{% /notice %}}

-For example, some of Bollywood actor Farhan Akhtar's movies have a name stored in Russian as well as Hindi and English, others do not.
+Query Example: Some of Bollywood actor Farhan Akhtar's movies have a name stored in Russian as well as Hindi and English, others do not.

 {{< runnable >}}
 {